haredega/haredega.github.io/index.md

 Striving to create a better world, where involvement, recognition and intergenerational exchange are no longer a dream.

+Finally, I happen to have a favorite quote about engineering:
 *It’s still magic even if you know how it’s done*. – Terry Pratchett, A Hat Full of Sky

 [^1]:**This means I'm *really* into different cultures and languages, and also that I'm a fast learner who easily adapts to different environments.**